jjmcnelis/ornldaac_icartt_to_netcdf/README.md

 ### what

-This repo makes public the ORNL DAAC workflow to translate ICARTT data files from the EVS missions into archive ready netCDF data sets.
+This script translates ICARTT files into archive ready netCDFs.

-This is a total rewrite as of 2019-11-22, so expect some bugs.
-Please email mcnelisjj@ornl.gov if you find any.

 ### why

-The ORNL DAAC requires netCDF data sets to be self-describing according to the CF conventions (as much as is reasonable) because we feel it increases the longevity of the data and it provides conveniences to data users in ways that the people reading this readme will I'm sure understand.
+The ORNL DAAC requires netCDF data sets to be self-describing according to CF conventions (as much as is reasonable) because they feel it increases the longevity of data and provides conveniences to data users in ways that the people reading this will I'm sure understand.

-Public code allows investigators in active projects to reformat their data as needed.

 ### how